kristoji/CTF_writeups/ecsc2024_round2_rev2/writeup.md

 OSRAM128x64x4Enable
 ```

-We can open the binary in IDA PRO with the `ARM little-endian` processor type and see what we can find out.
+Opening the binary in IDA PRO with the ARM little-endian processor type provides a closer look at its structure:

 <div style="text-align: center;">
     <img src="images/3_IDA_start.png" alt="ida" width="70%">
 </div>

-The main function is quite simple.
-It initializes the system and the `__data_start__`.
-Then, it calls the `sub_504` function.
+The main function primarily initializes the system and then calls the `sub_504` function, which performs several critical operations:

+1. `sub_474`: Initializes the clock and display.
+2. `OSRAM128x64x4ImageDraw(&unk_20000004, 0, 0, 128, 64)`: which, we can assume, draws the cat image on the display.
+3. `UARTCharPut(0x4000C000, '>')`: Outputs the > character on the console.
+4. `UARTCharGet(0x4000C000)`: Awaits a character input from the console.
+5. `__und(0)`: Triggers an *undefined (UDF) instruction*, leading to an exception.

 <div style="text-align: center;">
     <img src="images/14_IDA_504.png" alt="ida" width="70%">
 </div>

-By analyzing this function, we can see that it calls the following functions:
-1. `sub_474`, which initializes other the clock and the display;
-2. `OSRAM128x64x4ImageDraw(&unk_20000004, 0, 0, 128, 64);` which, we can assume, draws the cat image on the display;
-3. `UARTCharPut(0x4000C000, '>');` which prints the `>` character on the console;
-4. `UARTCharGet(0x4000C000);` which waits for a character from the console;
-5. `__und(0);` which is an undefined instruction, so the program will get some exception here.

-Because of the *UND* instruction, we can not understand what the program does only by a static analysis.
+Because of the *UDF instruction*, we can not understand what the program does only by a static analysis.
 Let's use GDB to debug the binary and see what is happening.

-We add `-S -s` to the QEMU command to freeze the CPU at startup and wait for a GDB connection.
-Then, we open GDB and connect to the QEMU instance.
+## Dynamic Analysis
+Due to the *UDF instruction*, static analysis alone is insufficient.
+We proceed with dynamic analysis using GDB connected to a QEMU instance configured to halt at startup, by adding the `-S -s` flags to the QEMU command.

 ```bash
 $ qemu-system-arm -cpu cortex-m3 -machine lm3s6965evb -kernel arxelerated -semihosting -semihosting-config enable=on,target=native -serial mon:stdio -S -s